inventaire/inventaire/README.md

 # Starting the server in watch mode so that it reboots on file changes
 npm run watch
 ```

+##### emails

+To debug emails in the browser:
+* Set the following values in config: `mailer.disabled = false` and `mailer.preview = true`.
+* Install `live-server`: `npm install --global live-server`
+* Make an action that triggers the email you would like to work on on the local server (ex: send a friend request)
+* Run `npm run preview-email`: this will open the last generated email in your browser (with a link to the data associated to the email, that's only there in this preview mode)

+Note that, while convenient, debugging emails in the browser is quite an approximation, as some email clients are antiquated, and, sadly, modern CSS can't be used.

+#### client

 If you want to work on the [client](https://github.com/inventaire/inventaire-client), you need to start the webpack watcher and dev server (on port `3005` by default)
 ```sh
 # In another terminal